-Shared functions are hardware units which serve to provide specialized supplemental functionality for the EUs.
+Shared functions are hardware units that provide specialized supplemental functionality for the EUs.
 A shared function is implemented where the demand for a given specialized function is insufficient to justify the costs on a per-EU basis.
 Instead a single instantiation of that specialized function is implemented as a stand-alone entity outside the EUs and shared among the EUs.

 Invocation of the shared functionality is performed via a communication mechanism called a message.
 A message is a small self-contained packet of information created by a kernel and directed to a specific shared function.
-Messages are dispatched to the shared function under software control via the send instruction.
-This instruction identifies the contents of the message and the GRF register locations to direct any response.